 - 1. Prior to detaching or unsweating any connections, verify there is no pressure or charge in the lines. - 2.
 Close shut-off valve at condenser liquid line outlet. - 3.
 Close all other related shut-off valves. - 4.
-Remove the oil eductor line, providing a blockoff cap at compressor and evaporator connection points. - Remove the liquid injection line, providing a blockoff cap at the compressor gear housing and condenser connection points; see Figure 31. - 6.
+Remove the oil eductor line, providing a blockoff cap at compressor and evaporator connection points. - 5.
+Remove the liquid injection line, providing a blockoff cap at the compressor gear housing and condenser connection points; see Figure 27. - 6.
 Remove motor cooling line.
-For WSC160, there are 2 lines, start with line "B" and then line "A" see Figure 30.
 Provide blockoff caps at the compressor and condenser connection points.
 Cover filter drier opening to prevent debris from entering. - Remove the motor drain lines, providing block off caps at the compressor motor housing and evaporator connections., The 1/4" vent line will need to be braced in a minimum of 2 places to prevent damage.

-- Remove oiler cooler lines, providing block off caps at the compressor gear housing connections; see Figure 31.
-For WSC160, blockoffs will also be needed at the evaporator and condenser connections. - Remove hot gas bypass line, providing blockoff caps at the discharge nozzle and evaporator connection points.
+- 8. Remove oiler cooler lines, providing block off caps at the compressor gear housing connections; see Figure 27. - Remove hot gas bypass line, providing blockoff caps at the discharge nozzle and evaporator connection points.
 Care must be taken when brazing or removing lines to not apply excessive heat to valve seats; use cooling wraps at all times on valve components. - 10.
 Disconnect power leads from starter. - 11.
-Loosen and remove bolts on the top side of the compressor discharge nozzle (see Figure 32, flag #5). - 12.
-Loosen and remove bolts at flange on condenser and remove discharge piping. - Cover openings with blockoffs to prevent foreign objects entering.
+Loosen and remove bolts on the top side of the compressor discharge nozzle (see Figure 28, flag #5). - 12.
+Loosen and remove bolts at flange on condenser and remove discharge piping. - 13.
+Cover openings with blockoffs to prevent foreign objects entering.